joysmith/c-/1 basic.md

 int main() {

-// using conditional operator
+// 1 approach: using conditional operator
     int sales = 11'000;
     double commission = (sales > 10'000)?
 0.11 : 0.05 ;

-// using if statement
+// 2 approach:  using if statement
     if(sales > 10'000)
         commission = 0.11;
     else